 How did the Canons of Dort come to be?

-Sure, the name’s a little dowdy.
-But the Canons of Dort are anything but.
-They were written in the midst of a political and theological conflict in the Netherlands that threatened to become a civil war.
+The Canons of Dort were written in the midst of a political and theological conflict in the Netherlands that threatened to become a civil war.
 Factions were fighting over the topic of election—in particular, whether people had free will to accept or reject salvation, or whether salvation was pure grace.

 The Synod of Dort settled it.
 Through the winter of 1618 and into the spring of 1619, delegates from the Netherlands and from Reformed churches in other countries met and, among other things, clarified the Reformed teaching of salvation and the working of God’s grace.
 They expressed the belief that humans don’t have the capacity to even want salvation without the Holy Spirit first implanting that desire in us as an act of grace.